 Hamand, Lavern M. Papers, 1947-1968 | Illinois History and Lincoln Collections

-This collection contains research material collected by Lavern Marshall Hamand in the course of preparing his dissertation on "Ward Hill Lamon: Lincoln's 'Particular Friend,'" (University of Illinois, 1949).
+This collection consists of research material collected by Lavern Marshall Hamand in the course of preparing his dissertation titled "Ward Hill Lamon: Lincoln's 'Particular Friend,'" (University of Illinois, 1949).

 Lavern M. Hamand (1918-1992) was a professor of History at Eastern Illinois University from 1957 to 1982 and the Dean of the Graduate School from 1961 to 1974.
 The Hamand Society Scholars, Hamand Graduate Writing Award, and Lavern M. and Martha T. Hamand Scholarship were named in honor of him and his wife.
 Prior to his positions at Eastern, Hamand was assistant dean and professor of History at Arkansas Polytechnic College in Russellville, Arkansas.